 - Read our blog post from earlier this year about how we achieved a single-brand strategy with consistent messaging.

 - We held our inaugural Energy Efficiency Leadership Awards Ceremony in the fall of 2016 which you can read about here.
-We are holding our second annual awards ceremony on November 2, 2017.
-We will be opening the awards application process on July 10, so stay tuned for details.
+We held our second annual awards ceremony on November 2, 2017.

 Stay tuned here for updates on the progress of the Governor’s Executive Committee.